An intro to different Privacy Frameworks

 Penalties for civil violations

-• Tier 3: If the violation is a result of willful neglect and an attempt is made to correct it: Fine of $10000 to $50000, with an annual maximum of $250,000 for repeated violations
+• Tier 3: If the violation is a result of willful neglect and an attempt is made to correct it: a fine of $10000 to $50000, with an annual maximum of $250,000 for repeated violations.

-• Tier 4: If the violation is a result of willful neglect and no attempt is made to correct it: $50000 per violation, with an annual maximum of $1.5 million
+• Tier 4: If the violation is a result of willful neglect and no attempt is made to correct it: $50000 per violation, with a maximum of $1.5 million annually

 3. CCPA (California Consumer Privacy Act)

-CCPA is a state-wide data privacy law that regulates how businesses worldwide are allowed to handle the personal information (PI) of California residents.
-CCPA gives more control to consumers over the data that companies collect.
+The CCPA is a state-wide data privacy law that regulates how businesses worldwide are allowed to handle the personal information (PI) of California residents.
+The CCPA gives consumers more control over the data that companies collect.

 Under this law, sensitive data includes people’s browsing history, geolocation data, and a visitor’s interactions with a website or application.
 It covers employees’ as well as consumers’ data.

-According to this compliance standard, companies should give an option to consumers to choose not to have their data shared with third parties.
+According to this compliance standard, companies should give consumers the option to choose not to have their data shared with third parties.
 It allows California customers to demand to see the information a company has saved and the list of third-party companies with which the data is shared.
 It also allows consumers to sue other companies if the privacy guidelines are violated.

 Right to know